-I visited the Komagane City Folk Museum in Komagane City, Nagano Prefecture.
+I visited the Komagane City Local Museum in Komagane City, Nagano Prefecture.
 This building was built in 1922 as the Akaho Village Office.

 It is currently located about 3.8 km west of Komagane Station, but was originally built to the east than now, near the old National Route 153 ( Prefectural Road Nagano Iida Line at the time of 1922), and about 500 m from Akaho Station which opened in 1914.
 (It is now Komagane Station.)

 Komagane City was established in 1954 through the merger of Akaho Town, Miyada Town, Nakazawa Village, and Ina Village in Kami-Ina County.
 Two years later, however, Miyada was split off and became Miyada Village.